Friday the Firkinteenth|

 - Susquehanna Pils Noir with cocoa nibs and fresh grated ginger

 When a firkin kicks, we ring a bell, which means an angel gets his wings.
 At the last Firkinteenth, 25 angels got their wings.
 You may be thinking "sure an angel gets his wings but what do we get?"
 Whoever buys the beer that kicks a firkin gets a free I Kicked the Firkin t-shirt.
 These are the usual type of t-shirts that have holes for neck and arms but no holes for wings, so angels will just have to be happy with wings.
 These shirts are custom made for each Firkinteenth and are not for sale.
 You have to kick a firkin to get one.

 As usual, We will be stocking up on 8oz glasses so you can safely try several of these great beers.
 Also, as usual, there will be pitchers of water all over.

-An interesting bit of trivia, this is probably the only beer event in the world whose frequency and timing are completely at the mercy of the calendar.
+A (hopefully) interesting bit of trivia, this is probably the only beer event in the world whose frequency and timing are completely at the mercy of the calendar.

 Events like Groundhog Day and Friday the Firkinteenth are too hectic for us run tabs or accept credit cards.
 On rare days like those we are cash only.

-The Friday the Firkinteenth FAQ
+Friday the Firkinteenth Videos